Bikes on Dundas

 What is the history of the Bikes on Dundas campaign?

-As early as 2014, London Cycle Link members have been discussing where London's first cycle track should be.
-The ideal location will involve a street that many cyclists already use, will connect major destinations, and will preferably have local businesses along the corridor.
+As early as 2014, London Cycle Link members were discussing where London's first cycle track should be.
+The ideal location would involve a street that many cyclists already used, would connect major destinations, and would preferably have local businesses along the corridor.
 Dundas Street between Old East Village and downtown was the obvious choice as it is well used by cyclists, connects two major nodes, and has many storefronts.

 The cycle track on Queens Avenue featured prominently during city council meetings with council trying to have it approved quickly in order to qualify for federal infrastructure funding.
 Work on this proposal was suspended when it became clear that Queens Avenue might become one of the rapid transit corridors.
 On May 15th, 2017 council approved the final parallel routes for rapid transit: Queens Avenue and King Street downtown.

-The previously proposed Queens Avenue cycle track will not be built.
-Now that Dundas Street is free of rapid transit plans, we are free to advocate for our original hope, a Dundas cycle track.
-London Cycle Link hopes to reach out to businesses along the Dundas corridor to explain the benefits of cycle tracks and drum up support for their implementation on Dundas.
+The previously proposed Queens Avenue cycle track would not be built.
+Now that Dundas Street was free of rapid transit plans, we were free to advocate for our original hope, a Dundas cycle track.
+In 2018 London Cycle Link reached out to businesses along the Dundas corridor and explained the benefits of cycle tracks, in efforts to drum up support for their implementation on Dundas.
 We found that there was a great deal of support for bike lanes on Dundas Street, although with various concerns around specifics.